innocenzi/laravel-vite/docs/src/guide/quick-start.md

 #### Loaders

 If you were using any Webpack loader for TypeScript, Vue, PostCSS, SASS, Stylus... you can safely remove them.
-Vite handles them without any additionnal configuration.
+Vite handles them without additionnal configuration.

 You do need to install the CSS pre-processors you are using, though.
 You can learn more about this on the [Vite documentation](https://vitejs.dev/guide/features.html#css-pre-processors).